nmsdataskills/guides/python-best-practices-2.md

 ## Part 1: What belongs in a project repository?
 Legible code that (preferably) does what a reader expects it does.

-A well-maintained, up-to-date [readme file](), including the following:
+A well-maintained, up-to-date [readme file](https://www.ctl.io/developers/blog/post/how-to-write-a-readme-worth-reading), including the following:
+- A concise, clear explanation of what your tool, library, or app does
+- A usage example, if you're writing a library or API
 - Maybe a style guide
 - A brief guide for new contributors in your repository.
 - A link to online documentation.